SpineEventEngine/SpineEventEngine.github.io/docs/introduction/rules.md

 # Rules

-Here are the basic rules the framework is built upon:
+Here are the ground rules the framework is built upon:

 1. An update to a business model <em>is</em> an event.

-2. All other data are built in response to events.
+2. Entities are changed in response to events.

 3. A command has one and <em>only one</em> handler.